GoClipse/goclipse/documentation/Installation.md

  1. Use your existing Eclipse, or download a new Eclipse package from http://www.eclipse.org/downloads/.
   * For an Eclipse package without any other IDEs or extras (such a VCS tools), download the ["Platform Runtime Binary"](http://download.eclipse.org/eclipse/downloads/drops4/R-4.3.1-201309111000/#PlatformRuntime).
  1. Start Eclipse, go to `Help -> Install New Software...`
- 1. Click the `Add...` button to add a new update site, enter the http://releases.goclipse.googlecode.com/git/ URL in the Location field, click OK.
+ 1. Click the `Add...` button, then enter the GoClipse Update Site URL in the Location field, click OK.
  1. Select the recently added update site in the `Work with:` dropdown.
 Type `GoClipse` in the filter box.
 Now the Goclipse feature should appear below.
  1. Select the `GoClipse` feature, and complete the wizard.
   * Dependencies such as CDT will automatically be added during installation.